 Fees: You can charge between $500 and $1,500+ for each e-newsletter you write.

 But such products and services aren’t easily understood at first glance.
 That’s why companies prepare several types of marketing materials to walk prospects through the process of understanding and (ideally) buying.
 Emails are a chief form of this type of education.

-Fees: Four emails in a follow-up series can run from $1,500 to $2,500.
-A follow-up series might be sent after someone expresses interest in a certain product or service and clearly wants to know more.
-Or, you could write a promotional email that lands in the range of $750–$1,500.
+Fees: A follow-up series of four emails can run from $1,500 to $2,500.
+A follow-up series might be sent after someone expresses interest in a certain product or service and wants to know more.
+Or, you could write a single, promotional email that lands in the range of $750–$1,500.

-Project Description: “The List” is the term given to all the names and contact details of the subscribers and customers of a business.
+“The list” is the term given to all the names and contact details of a business’s subscribers and customers.
 These are the people who get their newsletters, special offers, and sales messages.

 This is a huge lost opportunity for businesses…

 But by capturing that information-seeking visitor’s email address, your client can now follow up and send them emails.
 Almost all follow-up emails are automated, making it easy to build a long-term valuable relationship.